PaulBurgEth/IDA-Litepaper/README.md

 2. **Zero-Knowledge Proofs (ZKPs):**
    Using Zero-Knowledge Proofs (ZKPs), users can verify computations (e.g., a health recommendation based on their data) without revealing the underlying personal data.
-   - **Data Validation:** A user’s genetic predispositions can be validated against an algorithm without exposing the raw genetic data.
+   - **Data Validation:** A user's genetic predispositions can be validated against an algorithm without exposing the raw genetic data.
    - **Privacy-Preserving Queries:** Users can query sensitive data (like medical records) through ZKPs to get tailored recommendations while ensuring the original data is never exposed.

 3. **Blind Computing via Nillion:**